-If you’re searching for info on Elopement Photography Queenstown then you’ve come to the right place.
+If you’re planning a Queenstown Elopement then you’ve come to the right place.
 Everything you need to know to plan and pull off an awesome Queenstown Elopement (with epic photos) is right here.
 So let’s get started…

 What exactly constitutes an “Elopement”?